 BEHIND THE LENS

 Not sure what to wear to our upcoming engagement photo session?
-Here are some tips from experts to help you plan your perfect outfit.
+Here are some tips from experts to help you plan your perfect outfit and What to Wear for Engagement Pictures:

 PICKING THE RIGHT OUTFIT FOR YOUR STYLE